Oct 25, 2018

 If your institution seeks a change management consulting firm to assist with a cloud transformation project, Tambellini recommends considering firms based on the goals of the institution.
 For example, if Workday is selected, Collaborative is a Workday-only partner and may be an excellent choice.

-To learn more about how change management could benefit your Higher Education organization, speak to one of our Organizational Change and Training certified experts:
+To learn more about how IT change management could benefit your Higher Education organization, speak to one of our Organizational Change and Training certified experts: